Food

 "Chew a piece with a bite of potatoes and hold your nose so you can't taste it," she'd counter.

-Let's go back a little further in my family's timeline and talk generational poverty and malnutrition in the context of western wealth and consumption; let's look at the paternalistic approach to social welfare as a rigged system of benevolence rooted in laws devised by those in power to heavily restrict and regulate those who aren't.
+My food nostalgia aside, let's go back a little further in my family's timeline and talk generational poverty and malnutrition in the context of western wealth and consumption; let's look at the paternalistic approach to social welfare as a rigged system of benevolence rooted in laws devised by those in power to heavily restrict and regulate those who aren't.
 Hear me out...

 In June 1936, a new provision was written into the Social Security Act of 1935 under President Franklin Roosevelt, called Title IV, or Aid for Dependent Children (ADC).
 The new provision was a federal reimbursement grant for $25 million per fiscal year to be divvied out among the states who had adopted a federally approved assistance program to provide aid to children in need.
 Section 402 (a) (4) of Title IV stipulated that if a "claim with respect to aid to a dependent child is denied, an opportunity for a fair hearing before such State agency" would be granted to the claimant.
 Yet, single mothers, Black families, Indigenous families, and families of non-Eastern European descent were often discriminated against with no real recourse for action.
 In an era of defined domestic roles and fault-based divorces, Jim Crow laws, and prohibited immigration galvanized by the eugenics movement, millions of Americans who were absolutely eligible for Title IV provisions were absolutely denied those benefits based on sex, race, and national origin...